CAST-Extend/com.castsoftware.aip.datamart/README.md

 ## Terms and Conditions

-This product is submitted to terms and conditions of CAST Products, see [extend.castsoftware.com](https://extend.castsoftware.com/#/search-results?q=datamart)
+These scripts are submitted to terms and conditions of [GNU License](LICENSE)

 By using this software, the user of this product agrees the terms and conditions of third party softwares:
 - [Curl Copyright License](https://curl.se/docs/copyright.html)